themysticsavages/sulphurous/README.md

 ![root](https://raw.githubusercontent.com/ajskateboarder/stuff/main/scratchhh.web/scratchhh.web.png)

 scratchhh.tk is basically [scratch.mit.edu](https://scratch.mit.edu) with more pros.
 This clone offers many features that are not available on Scratch.
+It's still a work in progress so some endpoints are not there YET.
 It's obviously available [here](https://scratchhh.tk).
 Just please note that the site may be down for maintainance or something.
 That's why I offer local hosting!

 # Installation